 According to leading kava expert Dr. Vincent Lebot, who has published over 15 peer-reviewed papers found in PubMed and is cited as an authoritative source in this report created by the United Nations and World Health Organization, “drinking kava is no different than drinking coffee.
 ‘If you abuse coffee, you might have side effects [too].'”

 However, he clarifies that his statement only applies to the traditionally prepared beverage.
 “Anything else – extracts, pills, capsules, alcoholic solutions, you name it – should not be considered kava, he warns.
-‘If you put caffeine in a pill, you cannot call it coffee, just like dried raisins in a capsules are not wine.'”
-(Scaccia)
+‘If you put caffeine in a pill, you cannot call it coffee, just like dried raisins in a capsule are not wine.'”
+(12)

 In 2007, the Association of American Family Physicians gave kava an “A” ranking (indicating that there was strong evidence to support its use) for short term periods up to 24 weeks.
-(Saeed et. al.)
+(13)

 In 2014, the Food and Agriculture Organization of the United Nations partnered with the World Health Organization to create a report on the safety of kava.
 They note that in over 20 years of monitoring the health of Aboriginal people in northern Australia (where it was introduced intentionally as an alternative to alcohol), they have not been able to document one case of liver failure caused by kava “despite clear evidence of excessive consumption.”

-At very high doses (about 3500-6440 mg kavalactones/day) over the course of years and sometimes decades, the most common side effects were a rash, weight loss, decreased sex drive and elevated GGT levels (which can be an early indication of cholestasis, a reduction in bile flow).
+At very high doses (about 3500-6440 mg kavalactones/day) over the course of years and sometimes decades, the most common side effects were a scaly rash, weight loss, decreased sex drive and elevated GGT levels (which can be an early indication of cholestasis, a reduction in bile flow).
 All side effects reversed after discontinuing kava.
-(Food and Agriculture Organization of the United Nations)
+(14)

 My point in mentioning this is not to say whether anyone should or should not consume kava, but to point out that many substances have a therapeutic dosage range that must be respected.

 In a similar vein, Tylenol is considered relatively safe by most people, but is the most common cause of liver failure in the United States.
-(Mayo Clinic)
+(15)

 As I mentioned before, I prefer to focus on the safest class of herbs possible, but there is a lot of compelling research (here and here for example) that kava may be helpful for a variety of complaints, and in some circumstances may a safer therapeutic option than conventional approaches.
-(Here’s an example of that perspective written by an M.D.)
+Here’s an example of that perspective written by a physician.

-- “Kava should not be used in patients with liver disease or a history of such, or in patients who take excessive alcohol.”
-(WHO) It is not recommended to consume kava at the same time as alcohol.
+- Contraindicated Conditions: “Kava should not be used in patients with liver disease or a history of such, or in patients who take excessive alcohol.”
+(10) It is not recommended to consume kava at the same time as alcohol.
+Individuals with Parkinson’s are also advised to avoid kava.

-- “Warnings should be made available about the extensive risk of interactions with other drugs or herbal preparations.
+- Drug Interactions: “Warnings should be made available about the extensive risk of interactions with other drugs or herbal preparations.
 In particular, kava should not be used with antipsychotics, other anxiolytics or antithrombotics because of the risk of interactions which could include effects on the liver.”
-(WHO)
+(10) Drug interactions with benzodiazepines and anti-depressants are also documented.

-- A specific variety – noble kava – is preferred because it is traditionally considered safe.
-(Science Daily) The kava should be organically cultivated and at least three years old, because that’s the minimum age for suitable kavalactone content.
+- Variety Used: A specific variety – noble kava – is preferred because it is traditionally considered safe.
+(16) The kava should be organically cultivated and at least three years old, because that’s the minimum age for suitable kavalactone content.
 Know which parts of the plant your are buying: roots or stumps (chips), the former being richer in active ingredients.

-- Use only the peeled root of the Kava plant (not leaves or aerial parts) and only a water-soluble extract (not alcohol or chemical solution to extract constituents) (Science Daily)
+- Part of Plant Used: Use only the peeled root of the Kava plant (not leaves or aerial parts) and only a water-soluble extract (not alcohol or chemical solution to extract constituents) (16)

-- Discontinue Kava use immediately if symptoms of jaundice (e.g., dark urine, yellowing of the eyes) occur.
-(American Botanical Council)
+- Discontinue Use If: Stop taking kava immediately if symptoms of jaundice (e.g., dark urine, yellowing of the eyes) occur.
+(17)

-- Consult your primary healthcare provider prior to kava use especially if you suspect liver problems before taking kava.
-(American Botanical Council)
+- Talk With Your Healthcare Provider: Consult your primary healthcare provider prior to kava use especially if you suspect liver problems before taking kava.
+(17)

 Regarding dosage, The American Herbal Products Association’s Kava Committee recommends a maximum of 300 mg of kavalactones (the primary constituent in kava) per day.